syncfusion-content/windowsforms-docs/WindowsForms/XPTaskpane/Overview.md

 ---
 layout: post
-title: XPTaskPane | Windows Forms | Syncfusion
+title: XPTaskPane | WindowsForms | Syncfusion
 description: xptaskpane
-platform: windowsforms
+platform: WindowsForms
 control: XPTaskPane
 documentation: ug
 ---

 # Overview

-The XPTaskPane is a container control that can host a number of XP TaskPage, which the user can browse using a dropdown menu and the arrow buttons in taskpane's header portion.
-This resembles the taskpane in Office XP 2002.
+The XPTaskPane is a container control that can host a number of XP TaskPage, which the user can browse using a dropdown menu and the arrow buttons in task pane's header portion.
+This resembles the task pane in Office XP 2002.

-The XPTaskPane control was inspired by the Office XP taskpane feature.
+The XPTaskPane control was inspired by the Office XP task pane feature.
 The control internally uses a CardLayout to show one page at a time.
 The header panel allows the user to select one page at a time.
 The control comes with complete design-time support.

 ![](Overview_images/Overview_img1.jpeg)